haider-patanwala/easyonboard/README.md

 #### Troubleshooting

 If you encounter an error related to module exports when using the Pages Router, it is likely due to a mismatch between ES modules (which use `export` statements) and CommonJS modules (which use `module.exports`).
-The `nextstepjs` package uses ES module syntax, but your Next.js project might be set up to use CommonJS.
+The `easyonboarding` package uses ES module syntax, but your Next.js project might be set up to use CommonJS.

 To resolve this issue, ensure that your Next.js project is configured to support ES modules.
 You can do this by updating your `next.config.js` file to include the following configuration: